-DNNs are a learning technique based on the idea of a \emph{neural network} that accepts some input, processes it within the network, and provides output.
-The DNN consists of \emph{perceptrons} (nodes) that accept one or more weighted inputs from other nodes, aggregate those inputs, and apply an \emph{activation function} to the inputs.
-The value from this function is then sent out of the node to subsequently connected nodes.
-The DNN ``learns'' by adjusting the weights on the arcs of the network.
+DNNs are function approximators inspired by biological neural networks.
+A DNN consists of multiple layers of \emph{perceptrons} (neurons).
+Each neuron accepts one or more weighted inputs from neurons of the previous layer, aggregates those inputs, and applies an \emph{activation function} to the inputs.
+The value from this function is then sent out to the neurons of the next layer.
+The DNN ``learns'' by optimizing the weights on the arcs of the network.
 In this work, we use DNNs purely in a supervised fashion.
-For more detail regarding DNNs we refer to the book by~\cite{goodfellow2016}.
+For more detail regarding DNNs we refer to~\cite{goodfellow2016}.

+There are three main types of layers for a DNN: the input layer that accepts an input and transmits it into the network; an output layer that consolidates the information of the network into a set of outputs; and hidden layers, which accept and re-transmit data through the network.
+The layers are organized sequentially, starting with an input layer, followed by one or more hidden layers, ending with the output layer.

 Consider a standard supervised learning setting in which the goal is to learn a function $f : X \rightarrow Y$, where $X$ is the input space and $Y$ is the output space.
 DNNs can be used for both classification (the space $Y$ consists of a set of discrete values) as well as regression ($Y$ can take any value in $\mathbb{R}$), and we use both types of DNNs in this work.
-The function $f$ is trained offline and then applied during the tree search.
-We use a \emph{policy network} to make predictions about which branch will be best (classification DNN) and a \emph{value network} to predict the cost of completing a solution for a node in the search tree (regression DNN).
+We use the branching network to make predictions about which branch will be best (classification DNN) and the bounding network to predict the cost of completing a solution for a node in the search tree (regression DNN).

-There are three main types of layers for a DNN: the input layer that accepts $X$ and transmits it into the network; an output layer that consolidates the information of the network into a set of outputs; and hidden layers, which accept and re-transmit data through the network.
-The layers are organized sequentially, starting with an input layer, followed by one or more hidden layers, ending with the output layer.

-Figure~\ref{fig:dnn} shows an overview of the DNN within DLTS.
-The problem is first converted into a form that can be accepted by the DNN and passed to the input layer.
-The connections within the network can be modified by the network designer, but usually the networks are highly connected, with each node being connected to a large number (or all) of the nodes in the following layer.
-For DLTS, the output layer represents a branching decision.
-We thus use a \emph{softmax} activation function in the output layer to transform all of the outputs into values in $[0,1]$ such that they sum to 1.
-This allows DLTS to use the output as a probability distribution over the available branches.